Exit to The Netherlands

 5. Dutch Culture

 The Netherlands is known for having a very open and friendly business environment.
-Amsterdam has been voted by the New York Times to be the number one city to relocate to limiting risks from the BREXIT.
+Amsterdam has been voted by the New York Times to be the number 1 city to relocate to limiting risks from the BREXIT.
 Over 90% of the Dutch speak English, schools are ranked among the best in Europe, and the business environment is very tolerant.

 All these factors result in the Netherlands being a very attractive country to relocate your business and limit the risks your company might be facing because of the BREXIT.

 Interested to relocate your company in a centrally located and tax-friendly country?
-Schedule a call and discuss the opportunities with one of our experts!

 YOUR BUSINESS TOOLKIT